-Stella-Jones Inc. (TSX: SJ) is North America's leading producer of pressure-treated wood products.
+Stella-Jones Inc. (TSX: SJ) is a North American leading producer of pressure-treated wood products.
 It supplies the continent's major electrical utilities and telecommunication companies with wood utility poles and North America's Class 1, short line and commercial railroad operators with railway ties and timbers.
 Stella-Jones also provides industrial products, which include wood for railway bridges and crossings, marine and foundation pilings, construction timbers and coal tar-based products.
-Approximately 70% of the Company's sales are derived from infrastructure-related product categories.
+Additionally, the Company manufactures and distributes premium treated residential lumber and accessories to Canadian and American retailers for outdoor applications, with a significant portion of the business devoted to servicing Canadian customers through its national manufacturing and distribution network.